 Hue

-In this city, you can see lanterns floating on the Perfume River, traditional dance shows, and a quiet but beautiful celebration.
+You can see lanterns floating on the Perfume River, traditional dance shows, and a quiet but lovely celebration.

 If you’re planning to join the festivities and need to rent a car in Vietnam, let contact Vietnam Budget Car Rental.
 We offer a range of vehicles to make your journey comfortable and convenient by renting a car with driver and self drive services.